Quark star: Strange stars

-Quark stars made of strange quark matter are known as strange stars, and they form a subgroup under the quark star category.
+Stars made of strange quark matter are known as strange stars.
+These form a distinct subtype of quark stars.

 Theoretical investigations have revealed that quark stars might not only be produced from neutron stars and powerful supernovas, they could also be created in the early cosmic phase separations following the Big Bang.
 If these primordial quark stars transform into strange quark matter before the external temperature and pressure conditions of the early Universe makes them unstable, they might turn out stable, if the Bodmer–Witten assumption holds true.
 Such primordial strange stars could survive to this day.

 Characteristics

 Quark stars have some special characteristics that separate them from ordinary neutron stars.
 Under the physical conditions found inside neutron stars, with extremely high densities but temperatures well below 1012 K, quark matter is predicted to exhibit some peculiar characteristics.
 It is expected to behave as a Fermi liquid and enter a so-called color-flavor-locked (CFL) phase of color superconductivity, where "color" refers to the six "charges" exhibited in the strong interaction, instead of the two charges (positive and negative) in electromagnetism.
 At slightly lower densities, corresponding to higher layers closer to the surface of the compact star, the quark matter will behave as a non-CFL quark liquid, a phase that is even more mysterious than CFL and might include color conductivity and/or several additional yet undiscovered phases.
 None of these extreme conditions can currently be recreated in laboratories so nothing can be inferred about these phases from direct experiments.

-If the conversion of neutron-degenerate matter to (strange) quark matter is total, a quark star can to some extent be imagined as a single gigantic hadron.
-But this "hadron" will be bound by gravity, rather than by the strong force that binds ordinary hadrons.